wellcomecollection/docs/rfcs/0xx-tei_adapter/README.md

 It receives file URLs from the GitHub Api service and for each one:

+- Decides if it's a relevant TEI file
-- Retrieves it from GitHub & store it in the TEI store
+- It it is, retrieves it from GitHub & stores it in the TEI store
 - Send each record stored to the transformer

 ### Full reharvest